A Gauge Theory for Shallow Water: A Gauge Theory for Shallow Water

 \section{A Gauge Theory for Shallow Water}

 In this section we formulate the shallow water equations as a gauge theory in $d=2+1$ dimensions.
-Our strategy will be to identify conserved currents in the shallow water equations and replace them with gauge fields.
+Our strategy will be to identify conserved currents in the shallow water equations and identify them with appropriately conserved quantities in the gauge theory.
 Rather than simply write down the Lagrangian, we will instead proceed in smaller steps, and occasional missteps, to build some intuition for the gauge theoretic formulation.
-The more impatient reader can find the final answer in \eqn{final} and \eqn{clebsch}.
+The more impatient reader can find the final answer in \eqn{final}.

 \para To understand the physics, we focus on conserved quantities.
 The shallow water equations \eqn{shallow} enjoy a number of conservation laws, but for our immediate purposes we need just two.
 Both are conserved quantities in the sense that they admit a current obeying the continuity equation, \be \partial_\mu J^\mu = \ppp{J^0}{t} + \nabla \cdot {\bm J} = 0\nn\ee Throughout, we use $\mu=0,1,2$ to denote space and time indices, and $i=1,2$ to denote only spatial indices.
 Note that, unlike in relativistic systems, $x^0=t$ with no additional factor of speed.
 This means that $x^0$ and $x^i$ have different dimensions.